 PH 671 Community and Public Health Practice (2) Community organization and development applicable to the delivery of health services.
 Understanding community dynamics, mobilizing community groups for effective health care practice and delivery.
 Pre: 647 or 737, or consent.
 (Cross-listed as SW 674)

-PH 672 Public Health Leadership and Systems Thinking (2) Assess how to organize community partnerships to create and communicate a shared vision for a changing future; discuss solutions to organizational and community challenges; maximize motivation to reach public health goals.
+PH 672 Leadership in Health Systems (3) Assess how to organize community partnerships to create and communicate a shared vision for a changing future; discuss solutions to organizational and community challenges; maximize motivation to reach public health goals.
 A-F only.
 Pre: 600 or consent.

 PH 673 Health Ethics, Law and Politics (3) Review theories and case studies concerning health care ethics, law and politics.
 Topics include health care quality, key health care policymakers, and the intersecting issues of policy and law with medicine, public health and ethics.
 A-F only.
 (Once a year)